liamhauw/liamhauw.github.io/content/authors/admin/_index.md

 ---

 Liam Hauw is a multimedia system engineer at OPPO.
 He is in the graphics and XR group, which optimizes the graphics quality and performance of mobile games.
-His research interests include:
+His research interests include computer graphics and software engineering.
-- rendering
-- game engine.